gbigwood/PicoCYOA/README.md

 A full version of the example that will work in browser is included in the repo: [Simplest Story](SimplestStory.html).

-Also included is the example file [Full Story](Full Story.html) contains a working example including all features.
+Also included is the example file [Full Story](Full Story.html) contains a working example of all features including: _conditional rendering_.

 ### Conditional rendering

 PicoCYOA affords conditional section rendering of segment choices via utilising pure JavaScript.
 Using the `condition` property you can show paths only if certain conditions are met, e.g. if the reader has explored certain paths.

-You can add any JavaScript you wish.
+While you can utilize any JavaScript you wish, the repo includes a library for basic functions.
+The included script `basicfunctions.js` provides a library of Javascript functions for managing state like scores.
+Please not that the use of this library is *not required* for choice based navigation.

+The following example demonstrates how to easily track a score using the provided `scoreAdder` function:

 ```html
 <story-segment id="middleSegment">